jimmac/blog.jimmac.eu/content/posts/2026-04-20-app-icon-requests/index.md

 If you need a faster turnaround or just want to work with someone who's been helping out with GNOME's visual identity for as long as I can remember &mdash; [Hylke Bons](https://planetpeanut.studio/services#app-icons) offers app icon design for open source projects through his studio, Planet Peanut.
 Hylke has been a core contributor to GNOME's icon work for well over a decade.
 You'll be in great hands.

 His service has a great freebie for FOSS projects &mdash; funded by community sponsors.
 You get three sketches to choose from, a final SVG, and a symbolic variant, all following the GNOME icon guidelines.
-If your project uses an OSI-approved license and is on Flathub, you're eligible.
+If your project uses an OSI-approved license and is intended to be distributed through Flathub, you're eligible.
 Consider [sponsoring his work](https://planetpeanut.studio/services#app-icons) if you can &mdash; even a small amount helps keep the pipeline going.

 [Previously](/posts/friday-sketches/), [Previously](/posts/sketch-friday/).